trs/google-playlist-generator/README.md

 2. I prefer having a local copy of all my music on my phone.
 I have limited data plan and don't always have good cell reception for streaming.

 3. I use google home devices to listen to music at home.
-Usually I would drive this process via my phone (it's easier than voice commands), but not always.
+Usually I drive this process via my phone (it's easier than voice commands), but not always.

 Unfortunately, there is no seamless way to meet all my needs.
 To put tracks on my phone, I could manually copy files from my PC to my phone, or rely on google play music's caching mechanism.
 Neither option works great.